-The National Theatre Archive is a treasure trove of material, encompassing all of the creative, technical and administrative records of the National Theatre.
+The National Theatre Archive is a treasure trove of material, covering all of the creative, technical and administrative records of the National Theatre.
 The Archive is open to everyone by appointment.
 The collection covers the movement to found the National Theatre and the period from the start of the company in 1963 right up to the present day.

 The Archive works closely with the Learning department for events in the Clore Learning Centre and to curate exhibitions front of house in the Lyttelton Lounge.